-I thought it would be useful, as an organisation which has permaculture at its core, to give a basic definition of permaculture.
-However, I was stopped short, while there are some great definitions of permaculture out there already, one thing that runs as a theme is that there isn’t really one, singular definition of ‘permaculture’.
+I thought it would be useful, as an organisation which has permaculture at its core, to give a basic explanation of what permaculture means.

 “Permaculture combines three key aspects: